 Before we leave Stage One, let’s look at other very early dynasties that show the illustrious royal persons in the links of the generational chain.

-The royal family today have connections to the Scandinavians:
+The present royal family today have connections to the Scandinavians:

-In the above table, Emma (on left) is the ancestor of William the Conqueror, as seen in the next table.
+In the above table, Emma (in second “row” on top left) is the ancestor of William the Conqueror, as seen in the next table.

 Let’s summarize things so far, before we cross over to Stage Two.